google-site-verification=SfEzF96A8Du_sEv6XWRU26UtSRKj7vEHPA-FrSsT_JE 123F4E783E1AB31D7A0F034A941F816E

 The only thing you pay when you are assigned a shop is for the merchandise you buy.
 Most mystery shopping companies will require you to make a small purchase to get a receipt to prove you were at the right store at the right time on the right date.
 If you don't submit a receipt, you will not get paid for your work.

 The amount for reimbursement will vary greatly.
 A restaurant assignment can reimburse you anywhere from $20 to $200 for a dinner for two.
 A retail store will be considerably less.
 I've been reimbursed as low as $1 on assignments.
-Of course, you will receive a fee for the retail shop, which could be $10 or more.
+Of course, you will receive payment for the retail shop, which could be $10 or more.
 The assignment usually tells you to purchase a small item, like a soft drink or candy bar.
 You get reimbursed only if your report is accepted.

 Click here to see a message about work-at-home scams, which includes mystery shopping.